GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   <tr>
     <th scope="row" id="agency">Agency</th>
     <td><p><strong>Definition 1:</strong> Any agency or department of the United States as defined in <a href="https://www.govinfo.gov/content/pkg/USCODE-2019-title44/html/USCODE-2019-title44-chap35-subchapI-sec3502.htm" target="_blank" class="usa-link--external">44 U.S.C.
 3502</a>, and the United States Postal Service.</p>
-    <p><strong>Definition 2:</strong> For the purposes of the annual Section 508 Assessment report, "agency" includes any federal department, component- level, and independent agencies subject to Section 508 of the Rehabilitation Act; generally used where this report offers recommendations and shares GSA efforts to increase Section 508 compliance.</p>
-    <p>This report uses the term “reporting entity” rather than "agency" or "component" as traditionally defined because reporting entity Section 508 Programs may be organized and function outside of these traditional definitions; generally used for data-driven findings, observations and overall performance category recommendations.</p>
     </td>
   </tr>
   <tr>